 o Vaccination against common diseases and disseminating the benefits of balanced nutrition

 o Physical and psychological baby growth

 o Prevention against venomous insects

-4. Immunization against common diseases for children from 1 to 12 years (polio, measles, triple vaccine, hepatitis..).
+4. Immunization against common diseases for children from ages 1 to 12 (polio, measles, triple vaccine, hepatitis...).

-6. Media campaigns stressing prevention like early detection of breast and uterus cancer for women, prostate cancer for men, blood pressure, cardiac diseases, diabetes and osteoporosis.
+6. Media campaigns stressing prevention, such as early detection of breast and uterine cancer in women, prostate cancer in men, blood pressure, cardiac diseases, diabetes and osteoporosis.
 Specialized medical exams in centers accompany these campaigns.

 c- Knowledge of diseases: